Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: Case Studies: Using stlcg for Robotics Applications

-where $z = (X,U)$ is the concatenated vector of states and controls.
-Since the dynamics are linear, we can express the dynamics and state constraints across all time steps in a single linear equation $Ez = D$.
+where $z = (X,U)$ is the concatenated vector of states and controls over all time steps.
+Since the dynamics are linear, we can express the dynamics, and start and end point constraints across all time steps in a single linear equation $Ez = D$.
 The other function, $J_m$, represents the cost on the STL robustness value with margin $m$.
 We use $J_m(x) = \mathrm{ReLU}(-(x - m))$ where $\mathrm{ReLU}(x)=\max(0,x)$ is the rectified linear unit.
 This choice of $J_m$ incentivizes the robustness value to be greater or equal to the margin $m$.